-- At last pulmonary clinic, patient had been referred to lung transplant center - Continued to have severe shortness of breath and mostly wheelchair bound - At his last encounter with geriatric house call team, patient had complained of shortness of breath at his nursing facility.
+- At last pulmonary clinic, had referred to lung transplant center though passed away before he was able to make his appointment - Patient had complained of shortness of breath at his nursing facility.
 Noted to have hypoxia to 88% on his home 4L nasal cannula.
-Geriatric team advised hospitalization but he declined - Prescribed prednisone burst and Augmentin - Geriatric team notified by nursing facility that patient found on floor unresponsive later that day.
-CPR was not done as patient DNR/DNI
+Geriatric team advised hospitalization but he declined. - Prescribed prednisone burst and Augmentin - Geriatric team notified by nursing facility that patient found on floor unresponsive later that day.
+CPR was not done as patient DNR/DNI.